 Bass reflex driver enclosure types

-Polk Audio T50 are a top selling and one of the cheaper options.
-They're a #1 bestseller in speakers category and have many popular alternatives in the same price range, such as Pyle PADH215 or Dayton Audio T652 .
+Polk Audio T50 are a top selling and one of the cheapest options.
+They're a #1 bestseller in speakers category and have a couple of popular alternatives in the same price range, such as Creative Gigaworks T40 .

 This website displays data from third party public sources.
 We do not endorse or disapprove of any products presented here.
 The data presented is for information purposes only.
 We can't guarantee correctness and completeness of all the data presented here, and therefore will not accept liability for any issues arising from usage of this data.
 All Trademarks and Copyrights belong to their respective owners.
-This website is an Amazon Affiliate.
+As an Amazon Associate this website earns from qualifying purchases at no extra cost to you.